 A hard drive video recorder is also more commonly known as a digital video recorder or DVR or personal video recorder or PVR and used to record digital television content.

-In the analog television days there was the VCR and VHS tape to record TV programs for later viewing or archiving, but now with digital television, the content is recorded on a DVR hard drive.
-The recording is in MPEG format and there is no encoding necessary prior to it being stored on the hard drive.
-It is stored as it is being transmitted in the same MPEG format.
+In the analog television days, there was the VCR and VHS tape to record TV programs for later viewing or archiving, but now with digital television, the content is recorded on a DVR hard drive.
+The recording is in MPEG format and there is no encoding necessary prior to storing it on the hard drive.
+Storage is in the same MPEG format as transmitted.

-A hard drive video recorder allows programs to be archived on other storage media such as VHS or DVD.
+A hard drive video recorder allows the archiving of programs on other storage media such as VHS or DVD.
 However, in general, the recordings are poorer quality than the original broadcast.
-This is purposely done in order to prevent the production of very high quality digital copies.
+This done to prevent the production of high-quality digital copies.